jgil2/LSP_REPO_eggo/README.md

+**_Overview_**

 This program is a simple implementation of the ETL pipeline using Java.
 It reads the products file, applies transformations to certain columns and then writes that data to a new CSV file.
+At the end of execution, a run summary including rows read, transformed, skipped and the output path the new file is written to is printed.

 **_How to Run_**